To continue with online purchase, please add required merchant account to your shopping cart.View Merchant Account

 We'll work with you to determine if your device can be used with our card processing service; just give us a call at 1.888.296.3532.
 If your device won't work, we'll recommend a POS solution to meet your needs.
 Getting up and running is easier than you think!

-To enable the 3G functionality of Clover Flex and Clover Mini, merchant must have a 3G data plan through T-Mobile® or AT&T®.
+To enable the 3G or LTE functionality of Clover Flex and Clover Mini, merchant must have a 3G or LTE data plan through T-Mobile® or AT&T®.
 The devices come with an AT&T® SIM card and merchants can enroll in an AT&T® data plan through the Clover App Market for an additional monthly charge.
 To enable the devices with a T-Mobile® data plan, merchants must separately purchase a T-Mobile® SIM card and enroll in a T-Mobile® data plan.

 Clover Station and Clover Mini can connect to a kitchen printer as long as the devices are on the same local area network (LAN).